gchq/gaffer-doc/docs/getting-started/example-deployment/additional-config.md

 # Additional Configuration

-!!! info "Work in Progress"

-    This page is under construction.

 This section will cover the smaller additional config files that go along side the main Gaffer schema to tweak other aspects of the Gaffer graph.
 The location of these files will need to be volume mounted into the container for them to be included in the deployment, the [next